-Process flow how ASBA works:
+Process flow to show how ASBA works:

 Most of the national banks in India provide forms to apply in IPOs.
-Under ASBA (Application supported Block Amount) facility for applying IPOs, investors can apply in any public/rights issues by using his online bank account.
+Under ASBA (Application supported by Block Amount) facility for applying IPOs, investors can apply in any public/rights issues by using his online bank account.
 The list of ASBA participating bank are provided in below section.

 Lets see example how to apply IPO’s using ICICI online banking:

-On this page you can see all open IPO’s, select the IPO which you want to Invest.
+On this page you can see all open IPOs, select the IPO which you want to Invest.

-Applying in IPOs basically doesn't need a broker.
+Applying in an IPOs doesn't need a broker.
 You just need a demat account with any broker.
 Under ASBA (Application supported Block Amount) facility for applying IPOs, investors can apply in any public/rights issues by using their bank account.